rooprg/sql_challenge_employment_records/README.md

 Several questions asked of Xpert Learning Assistant on the following topics:

-(1) syntax checks on code written by student
+(a) syntax checks on code written by student

-(2) advice on correctly saving and retrieving .sql files
+(b) advice on correctly saving and retrieving .sql files

-(3) how to find dates from a list within a certain range of dates instead of AND or less than (<) / greater than (>) attempts
+(c) how to find dates from a list within a certain range of dates instead of AND or less than (<) / greater than (>) attempts